leandro-costa-oliveira/lhwallets/README.md

 # LH WALLETS

-This is a tool, inspired by my own need to a simple way to store my crypto wallets, in a digital but secure maner.

 This is a tool inspired by my own need to a simple way to store my crypto wallets, in a digital but secure manner.

 It's a simple web application, designed to encrypt / decrypt crypto wallets information.
 There you can generate a encrypted file with all your wallets recovery seeds, protected by aes-256-cbc cypher and store it digitally and safe.